-The Assisted Decision-Making (Capacity) Act 2015 is expected to be commenced in June 2022.
-In preparation for this, the Office of Wards of Court will stop accepting wardship applications from the 22nd of April unless there is a “documented urgency and a requirement for specified Court Orders”.
-When the Act is commenced it will no … Continue reading The End of Wards of Court
+The Assisted Decision-Making (Capacity) Act 2015 is expected to be commenced in June 2022.* In preparation for this, the Office of Wards of Court will stop accepting wardship applications from the 22nd of April unless there is a “documented urgency and a requirement for specified Court Orders”.* *Update – On the 12th of May the … Continue reading The End of Wards of Court

 In February 2022, we welcomed Donna Ferry back to our office as a trainee solicitor.
 Donna had previously worked with us during her second year at NUIG.
 Donna is a Donegal native and was educated at Loreto Letterkenny, Donegal.
 She obtained an Honours Bachelor of Civil Law degree in 2018 from the National University of … Continue reading Introducing Donna Ferry – Trainee Solicitor